cameron-raymond/Website/content/blog/covid-music.md

 title: "How COVID-19 has Changed our Music Listening Habits"
 slug: "covid-music"
 emoji: "🕺"
 blurb: "COVID-19 has brought enormous amounts of anxiety and uncertainty.
-This article shows how the pandemic has affected popular music listening habits"
+This article shows how the pandemic has affected popular music listening habits."
 type: "bp"
 tags: ["ml"]
 link: "<a aria-label='Blog' href='https://medium.com/@cameronraymond/how-covid-has-changed-our-music-listening-habits-8c5e11be240f'>Blog</a>"